Are You Living Vicariously Through Movie, Drama or Game Characters?

 For such an individual, the next step then is to work on improving his/her relationship with his/her family.
 Perhaps he/she can reach out to his/her family members.
 Perhaps he/she can make it a point to do one act of kindness for each of them every week.
 Perhaps he/she can schedule to have a family dinner every weekend.
 Perhaps he/she can arrange for some common activity to do with his family, say fishing, going to church (if that’s what they do), going to the park, going on a road trip, and so on.

-Read the 4-part series on How to Improve Your Relationship With Your Parents
+Read the 4-part series on How To Improve Your Relationship With Your Parents

 Final Words